 (2) An action shall not be brought against the Crown, the Minister, a harbour master or any person acting under the authority of a harbour master for loss or damage occasioned by any act done in good faith pursuant to the powers conferred by this section.

+7A.
+Deputy harbour masters: appointment and functions

+(1) The Minister may, in writing, appoint any person to be a deputy harbour master of any port.

+(2) If there is one deputy harbour master of a port, the deputy harbour master may perform the functions of the harbour master under this Act during any absence, illness or incapacity of the harbour master.

+(3) If there are 2 or more deputy harbour masters of a port, one of them may if —

+(a) nominated to do so by the CEO; or

+(b) authorised to do so under arrangements approved by the CEO,

+perform the functions of the harbour master under this Act during an absence, illness or incapacity of the harbour master.

+(4) Subsections (2) and (3) do not limit the Minister’s power under the Interpretation Act 1984 section 52(1)(b) to appoint an acting harbour master of the port.

+(5) Even if the harbour master of a port is able to perform a function under this Act, a deputy harbour master of the port may perform that function subject to the supervision of the harbour master.

+[Section 7A inserted by No. 71 of 2006 s.
+7.]

 8. Conservancy dues

 (1) Subject to subsection (2), by and to section 12, there are payable upon the entry of every vessel into a port, in respect of the provision of lights, beacons and like navigational facilities at the port, fees, known as conservancy dues, at such rates as are prescribed.